 To minimize carbon building up on the spark arrestor quickly, make sure you periodically run your blower at full throttle.
 Letting your blower idle or run at low speeds for a long time will contribute to a buildup of carbon.

 After you have confirmed the spark plug is in good condition, check the ignition module to make sure it is functioning correctly.
-The module provides the electrical current to the spark plug to form a spark which ignites the fuel to start and keep your blower running.
+The module provides the electrical current to the spark plug to form a spark that ignites the fuel to start and keep your blower running.

 A bad ignition module will not be able to provide sufficient voltage to the spark plug.